Shaw Local

 Kohl’s store in Bradley is one of three in Illinois that will be powered by solar.

-Verogy, a West Hartford, Connecticut-based solar energy developer, announced Tuesday the start of solar installations that also includes stores in Tinley Park and Effingham, a release from Verogy said.
+Verogy, a West Hartford, Connecticut-based solar energy developer, announced Tuesday the start of solar installations that also include stores in Tinley Park and Effingham, according to a news release from Verogy.

-The projects consist of nearly 2,700 solar modules placed on the rooftops, the release said.
+The projects consist of almost 2,700 solar modules placed on the rooftops, according to the release.

-The projects will in total generate over 1,854,928 kilowatt-hours of clean energy annually — enough to power more than 170 homes annually, the release said.
+The projects will in total generate over 1,854,928 kilowatt-hours of clean energy annually, enough to power more than 170 homes annually, according to the release.

-In addition, the arrays are projected to offset 1,215 metric tons of carbon dioxide annually, the release said.
+In addition, the arrays are projected to offset 1,215 metric tons of carbon dioxide annually, according to the release.

-This is equivalent to removing 283 passenger vehicles from the road or eliminating over three million miles driven by an average gasoline-powered passenger vehicle every year, the release said.
+This is equivalent to removing 283 passenger vehicles from the road or eliminating over three million miles driven by an average gasoline-powered passenger vehicle every year, according to the release.

 The installations mark the latest phase in a growing renewable energy partnership between the two companies, following completion of three rooftop solar systems at Kohl’s stores in Arizona in 2023.